-For example, Military Order 101, issued in the immediate aftermath of Israel's occupation of the OPT in 1967, and amended several times since then, criminalises Palestinian protests, and forbids any individual from printing or publicising documents which may be considered to have "a political significance", according to the occupying authorities.
+For example, Military Order 101, issued in the immediate aftermath of Israel's occupation of the West Bank, including East Jerusalem, and the Gaza Strip, in 1967, and amended several times since then, criminalises Palestinian protests, and forbids any individual from printing or publicising documents which may be considered to have "a political significance", according to the occupying authorities.
 This effectively censors Palestinians and confers significant powers to the occupying authorities to imprison protesters and activists, for periods of up to ten years.
-In doing so, Israel's military rule, including its military commander, systematically denies Palestinians' civil and political rights, including the right to self-determination, arguing that civilian Palestinian activists pose a supposed 'threat to the state's security'.
-Even if the Israeli occupying authorities were to claim that security interests exist
+345 In doing so, Israel's military rule,